devopsw18/docs/docs/gettingstarted/k8-cluster/setup.md

 6. Add a namespace label to instruct Istio to automatically inject Envoy sidecar proxies when you deploy your application later:
 >   ```bash
->   kubectl label namespace prod istio-injection=enabled
+>   kubectl label namespace frontend istio-injection=enabled
 >   ```
 >   or
 >   ```bash